Hjorthmedh/RGCmorphology/ms/intro.md

 neurons, and one containing hippocampal neurons.
 In these two datasets, the original investigators classified these neurons into five types each based on morphology.
-We show that without any further refinement of our method (e.g. adding extra features), we could classify these neurons with around 75% accuracy.
+We show that without any further refinement of our method, e.g. adding new features, we could classify these neurons with around 75% accuracy.
 We suggest that our simple anatomical measures can provide a reliable basis for classification in the absence of stratification depth information, and